-The demand for financial planning services never has been higher.
-And the opportunities never have been greater.
+The demand for financial planning services has never been higher.
+And the opportunities have never been greater.
 Here’s proof:

 CPA Financial Planner Marketing Toolkit

-- A client-facing brochure that outlines the advantages of working with a CPA financial planner or CPA/PFS
+- A client-facing brochure that outlines the advantages of working with a CPA financial planner

 - An informational PowerPoint presentation to share with civic organizations, professional groups or the general public — for CPA financial planners and CPA/PFS professionals

-- A series of ads suitable for a range of print publications, including newspapers, magazines and newsletters - for CPA financial planners and CPA/PFS professionals
+- A series of ads suitable for a range of print publications, including newspapers, magazines and newsletters

 CPA Financial Planner Resources